 The CDM mechanism that allows a country with an emission-reduction or emissionlimitation commitment to implement an emission-reduction project in a range of sectors and technologies was designed for activities that take place in developing countries.
 It creates a regulatory market, in which governments, private companies, and other entities can purchase carbon offsets to comply with mandatory caps on the amount of GHG they are allowed to emit.
 The CDM aims to assist developing countries in achieving sustainable development by promoting environmentally friendly investment from advanced country governments and business.
 Developing countries benefit from the carbon market through the provision of an extra revenue stream for forest preservation and infrastructure improvements or projects that reduce GHG emissions and contribute to sustainable development and the achievement of the United Nations' Sustainable Development Goals (SDGs) for their countries.

 In the voluntary carbon market resulting from the Paris Agreement, carbon credits are purchased by companies or individuals to help reduce their impact on climate change.
 These are popularly supported by private finance, and companies may purchase carbon credits to become "carbon neutral" or "green" companies.
 Individuals may also purchase offsets to balance their emissions from GHG emitting activities such as flying.
 The largest category of buyers comprises private firms that purchase carbon offsets for resale or investment.
 Voluntary offset buyers are often driven by certain considerations such as safeguarding their reputation, ethics, and corporate social responsibility (CSR).
+While carbon credit projects can be located anywhere, many involve nature-based solutions that provide for credits resulting from agricultural projects, reforestation projects or projects in coastal or marine environments.
+Developing countries tend to be countries rich in the necessary resources for such projects.
 Projects set up in developing countries to cater to the demand for carbon credits may also contribute to progress towards the SDGs.

-Carbon credits have become an in-demand commodity that play an important role towards cutting annual GHG emissions.
+Carbon credits have become in-demand and play an important role towards cutting annual GHG emissions.
 With the pressure on emission reduction increasing, generation and trading of carbon credits for purposes of establishing offsets is becoming a major business with its own unique value chain.
-Many carbon credit transactions involve projects based in Asia, Latin America, and Africa.17
+Many carbon credit transactions involve projects based in Asia, Latin America, and Africa.19

-Importance of Transfer Pricing
+4. Importance of Transfer Pricing

 The MRV process (discussed above) does not necessarily determine who is legally entitled to the carbon credits.
 However, as carbon credits represent economic value that can be monetized, the determination of who "owns" what is a relevant question, especially when associated enterprises make up the relevant value chain by performing different functions and taking on different risks.
 Therefore, this needs to be carefully reviewed.
 Multiple claims of entitlement or ownership will constitute a risk for both countries and companies that wish to trade authorized credits, also since accounting adjustments are required for purposes of accurately reflecting credits applied against a country's NDC under Article 6.2. of the Paris Agreement.
-Carbon projects are often implemented based on the initiative of one or several parties, which can include the private sector (owners, operators, investors, corporate finance, consultants), not for profit organizations, Non-Governmental Organizations (NGOs) or the public sector.18 While carbon credit entitlement or ownership is normally determined based on contractual agreements, the sometimes elaborate project structures and multiple party involvement may present a challenge to tax authorities as to which party should be the one to claim ownership.
+Carbon projects are often implemented based on the initiative of one or several parties, which can include the private sector (owners, operators, investors, corporate finance, consultants), not for profit organizations, Non-Governmental Organizations (NGOs) or the public sector.20